JackTheMico/ruia-peewee-async/README.md

 # ruia-peewee-async

-A [Ruia](https://github.com/howie6879/ruia) plugin that uses [peewee-async](https://github.com/05bit/peewee-async) to store data to MySQL or PostgreSQL or both.
+A [Ruia](https://github.com/howie6879/ruia) plugin that uses [peewee-async](https://github.com/05bit/peewee-async) to store data to MySQL or PostgreSQL or both of them.

 ## Installation